videojs/videojs-contrib-ads/README.md

 * `contentupdate` (EVENT) -- Replaced by `contentchanged`, which is more reliable.
 * `adscanceled` (EVENT) -- Intended to cancel all ads, it was never fully implemented.
 Instead, use `nopreroll` and `nopostroll`.
+* `adserror` (EVENT) -- This event skips prerolls when seen before a preroll ad break.
+It skips postrolls if called after contentended and before a postroll ad break.
+It ends linear ad mode if seen during an ad break.
+It can be replaced using `skipLinearAdMode` and `endLinearAdMode`.

 ### Public Methods